 Dear independent traveler, since you decided to hit the road this year, we would like to contribute with some suggestions.
-Here are 14 special small European towns and villages to visit in 2016!
+Here are 14 special small European towns and villages to visit this year!

 Some of these travel destinations were part of our experiences on the road, other are taken from our future “travel trajectories”.
 We see traveling as a homage to the past also, which is why some of the places below bear great history lessons and will take you on paths of reflection.